 - February 11 – National Foundation Day

-- May 3 – Constitution Day (part of the Golden Week)
+- May 3 – Constitution Memorial Day (part of the Golden Week)

 - May 4 – Greenery Day (part of the Golden Week)

-- May 5 – Children’s Day – last holiday of Golden Week
+- May 6 – Children’s Day – last holiday of Golden Week (it’s actually day 5, but it moves to Monday as it falls on Sunday)

-- August 11 – Mountain Day (or following Monday if it falls on a Sunday)
+- August 12 – Mountain Day (it’s actually day 11, but it moves to Monday as it falls on Sunday)

-- November 3 – Culture Day (or following Monday if it falls on a Sunday)
+- November 4 – Culture Day (it’s actually day 3, but it moves to Monday as it falls on Sunday)

 - November 23 – Labor Thanksgiving Day (or following Monday if it falls on a Sunday)